brainandforce/Electrum.jl/docs/src/index.md

 Electrum.jl is a package designed to make the development of chemical theory tools easier.
-Not only does it offer a type system that handles data commonly used in theory (such as real and reciprocal space data grids), it also offers broad support for filetypes common to chemical theory.
+Not only does it offer a type system that handles data commonly used in theory (such as real and reciprocal space data grids), it also offers broad support for file types common to chemical theory.

-In the future, we aim to support native Julia plotting of data processed by this package with a separate package.
+In the future, we aim to support native Julia plotting of data processed by this package with a separate package that provides bindings to commonly used plotting utilities.

 # Getting Electrum.jl

 As of this release, Electrum.jl is not in the Julia package registry.
-You'll need to manually add this repo to your Julia environment (which should be at least v1.6):
+You'll need to manually add this repo to your Julia environment (which should be at least v1.6, and ideally the current release version):

 ```
 (@v1.8 pkg)> add https://github.com/brainandforce/Electrum.jl